SongZihui-sudo/pytranser/readme.md

-# Transer --A cross platform and light translate tool
+# Pytranser --A cross platform and light translate tool

 ---
 - [Transer --A cross platform and light translate tool](#transer---a-cross-platform-and-light-translate-tool)